dotnet/roslyn/docs/compilers/CSharp/Compiler Breaking Changes - post VS2017.md

    }
    	```

-- Visual Studio 2017 version 15.7: https://github.com/dotnet/roslyn/issues/25450 In C# 7.3 we add new restrictions on the use of the `default` expression in preparation for the planned addition of further pattern-matching features in C# 8.0:
+- Visual Studio 2017 version 15.7: https://github.com/dotnet/roslyn/issues/25450 We added new restrictions on the use of the `default` expression in preparation for the planned addition of further pattern-matching features in C# 8.0:
   - If you write `e is default`, you will get the new error
     `error CS8363: A default literal 'default' is not valid as a pattern.
 Use another literal (e.g. '0' or 'null') as appropriate.
 To match everything, use a discard pattern 'var _'.`
   - If you write `case default:`, you will get the new error